dorrabbkhan/dorrabbkhan.github.io/index.md

 ## 👨‍💻 Outside Work

 - 📚 **Founder of Ilm Abroad** – Helping Pakistani students navigate university, scholarship, and visa processes for studying in Europe.
-- 🚀 **Technical Lead at GDSC Jacobs** – Organized tech events, mentored peers, and led a team to win the EU Ideathon 2022.
+- 🚀 **Technical Lead at GDSC Jacobs** – Organized tech events, mentored peers, and led a team to a win in the Google EU Ideathon 2022 and a top 50 finish in the Google Solutions Challenge 2023.
-- 🏛️ **Student Government at Jacobs University** – Elected parliament member and representative for engineering programs.
+- 🏛️ **Student Government at Jacobs University** – Elected parliament member and student representative for all engineering & maths programs.
 - 🏋️‍♂️ **Hobbies** – Fitness, travel, gaming, Netflix, YouTube, and exploring new tech.

 🗣️: English 🇬🇧, German 🇩🇪, Urdu 🇵🇰, Pashto 🇵🇰, Hindi 🇮🇳